-We have audited the financial statements of Equitix Capital Eurobond 6A Limited ("the Company") for the period ended 31 December 2020 which comprise the Statement of total comprehensive income, the Statement of financial position, the Statement of changes in equity and the related notes, including the accounting policies in note 2.
+We have audited the financial statements of Equitix Capital Eurobond 6 Limited ("the Company") for the year ended 31 December 2020 which comprise the Statement of Total Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity and the related notes, including the accounting policies in note 2.

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the state of the Company's affairs as at 31 December 2020 and of its profit for the period then ended; - have been properly prepared in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Company's affairs as at 31 December 2020 and of its loss for the year then ended; - have been properly prepared in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006; and - have been prepared in accordance with the requirements of the Companies Act 2006.